Azure/ResourceModules/arm/Microsoft.Insights/activityLogAlerts/readme.md

 ### Parameter Usage: `roleAssignments`

 Create a role assignment for the given resource.
-If you want to assign a service principal / managed identity that is created in the same deployment, make sure to also specify the `'principalType'` parameter and set it to 'ServicePrincipal'.
+If you want to assign a service principal / managed identity that is created in the same deployment, make sure to also specify the `'principalType'` parameter and set it to `'ServicePrincipal'`.
 This will ensure the role assignment waits for the principal's propagation in Azure.

 ```json
 "roleAssignments": {